 Entrance price to the park

-The entrance fee is 56,000 COP ($17.50 USD) for foreigners.
+The entrance fee is 73,500 COP (US$17.50) during low season and 87,000 COP (US$21) during the peak season for foreigners.
 It is quite pricey by Colombian standards which is why it makes sense to stay longer than 1-2 days.
-There is also a mandatory insurance fee that you have to pay when you enter the park, which is 2,500 COP per day (less than $1 USD)

 PRO TIP: Do not forget to take your student card and a copy of your passport if you are under 25 years old!
 If you are a student, the entrance will be just 8,500 COP for you (a bit more than US $2.50).
 Good savings, huh?